-Campground pay rates are based on job requirements, not on your qualifications.
+Campground pay rates, for jobs requiring limited skills, are often low.
+Campground owners base pay on the job requirements and on who is willing to do the job, not on your qualifications.
 If the work requires the skills of a teenage high school dropout, minimum wage is about all you can expect.

-As one campground owner so tersely put it, "Why should I pay a workamper couple an hourly wage, give them an RV site that I could otherwise rent out, and absorb the costs of the utilities they use, when I can get a sixteen year old from town to do just as good a job, and I only have to pay them the minimum hourly wage?"
+As one campground owner so tersely put it, "Why should I pay a work camper couple an hourly wage; give them an RV site that I could otherwise rent out; and absorb the costs of the utilities they use when I can get a sixteen year old from town to do just as good a job, and I only have to pay them the minimum hourly wage?"

 She has a point.